cassava/repoctl/README.md

 backup = false

 # backup_dir specifies which directory backups are stored in.
-# If a relative path is given, then it is relative to the repository.
+# - If a relative path is given, then it is interpreted as relative to
+#   the repository directory.
+# - If the path here resolves to the same as repo, then obsolete packages
+#   are effectively ignored by repoctl, if backup is true.
 backup_dir = "backup/"

 # interactive specifies that repoctl should ask before doing anything